harveyramer/harvey-ramer-blog/src/article/2020-04-20-stop-coding-under-stress-how-to-avoid-bugs-and-the-end-of-the-world.md

 meta_title: Stop Coding Under Stress
 date: 2020-04-20T04:05:51.862Z
 author: Harvey Ramer
+social_quote: Software developers seem to spend most of their time sitting and thinking.
+How can that be stressful?
+Vague requirements, unrealistic expectations, and a humorless outlook can put programmers at risk.
 description: >-
+  Software developers seem to spend most of their time sitting and thinking.
+How can that be stressful?
 Vague requirements, unrealistic expectations, and a humorless outlook can put programmers at risk.
 tags:
   - technology
   - business